shpml/fundamentals/11_chapter/12_assessment.md

 2) Declare a variable, `cardsInPlay`, whose value is an empty array.

-3) Each element should have an attribute that equals the card value (i.e. "queen").
+3) You will now need to set up each card during the `createBoard()` function.
+You'll need to loop through the your `cards` array and then Each element should have an attribute that equals the card value (i.e. "queen").
 See example below.

 ```js
 // instead of looping through a fixed number